Echo state network: Variants

 Echo state networks can be built in different ways.
 They can be set up with or without directly trainable input-to-output connections, with or without output reservation feedback, with different neurotypes, different reservoir internal connectivity patterns etc. The output weight can be calculated for linear regression with all algorithms whether they are online or offline.
 In addition to the solutions for errors with smallest squares, margin maximization criteria, so-called training support vector machines, are used to determine the output values.
 Other variants of echo state networks seek to change the formulation to better match common models of physical systems, such as those typically those defined by differential equations.
 Work in this direction includes echo state networks which partially include physical models, hybrid echo state networks, and continuous-time echo state networks.

 The fixed RNN acts as a random, nonlinear medium whose dynamic response, the "echo", is used as a signal base.
 The linear combination of this base can be trained to reconstruct the desired output by minimizing some error criteria.

+Quantum echo state networks, defined over nodes based on registers of qubits, are in turn universal.
+Contrary from other quantum algorithms which suffer of intrinsic noise of quantum computers, amplitude damping noise affecting for instance superconducting qubits is beneficial to induce echo state property and fading memory, so training of a quantum echo state network assisted by quantum noise has been reported experimentally.

 Significance

 RNNs were rarely used in practice before the introduction of the ESN, because of the complexity involved in adjusting their connections (e.g., lack of autodifferentiation, susceptibility to vanishing/exploding gradients, etc.).
 RNN training algorithms were slow and often vulnerable to issues, such as branching errors.
 Convergence could therefore not be guaranteed.
-On the other hand, ESN training does not have the problem with branching and is easy to implement.
+On the other hand, ESN training does not have a problem with branching and is easy to implement.
 In early studies, ESNs were shown to perform well on time series prediction tasks from synthetic datasets.

-However, today many of the problems that made RNNs slow and error-prone have been addressed with the advent of autodifferentiation (deep learning) libraries, as well as more stable architectures such as LSTM and GRU—thus, the unique selling point of ESNs has been lost.
-In addition, RNNs have proven themselves in several practical areas such as language processing.
-To cope with tasks of similar complexity using reservoir calculation methods, it would require memory of excessive size.
+Today, many of the problems that made RNNs slow and error-prone have been addressed with the advent of autodifferentiation (deep learning) libraries, as well as more stable architectures such as long short-term memory and Gated recurrent unit; thus, the unique selling point of ESNs has been lost.
+RNNs have also proven themselves in several practical areas, such as language processing.
+To cope with tasks of similar complexity using reservoir calculation methods requires memory of excessive size.

-However, ESNs are used in some areas such as many signal processing applications.
+ESNs are used in some areas, such as signal processing applications.
 In particular, they have been widely used as a computing principle that mixes well with non-digital computer substrates.
 Since ESNs do not need to modify the parameters of the RNN, they make it possible to use many different objects as their nonlinear "reservoir″.
-For example: optical microchips, mechanical nanooscillators, polymer mixtures, or even artificial soft limbs.
+For example, optical microchips, mechanical nanooscillators, polymer mixtures, or even artificial soft limbs.